Even Faster Kernel Matrix Linear Algebra via Density Estimation: Lower Bounds for Kernel Sums

 If there is no orthogonal pair, then the sum is at most $n^2 e^{-4C \log(n) \cdot (t+1)}$, meaning the top singular value is at most $n \cdot e^{-2C \log(n) \cdot (t+1)} \le n^{-2Ct - 2C + 1}$.
 On the other hand, an orthogonal pair implies an entry with value at least $e^{-2C \log(n) \cdot t}= n^{-2Ct}$, which lower bounds the top singular value, e.g. by considering the basis vector corresponding to the column that this entry is in.
 Thus, any algorithm outputting a fixed polynomial factor approximation solves OV by appropriately increasing the value of the constant $C$. \end{proof}

-\begin{corollary} For any $d=\omega(\log n)$, computing $K\mathbf1$ up to polynomial relative error requires almost quadratic time, assuming SETH. \end{corollary} \begin{proof}Let $v$ be the computed value of $K\mathbf1$, which we suppose for the sake of contradiction can be expressed as $v=K\mathbf1+n^\alpha\magn{K\mathbf1}u$ for some non-negative unit vector $u$.
-The proof uses the same construction as in \Cref{a17}.
+\begin{corollary} For any $d=\omega(\log n)$, computing $K\mathbf1$ for an asymmetric kernel matrix $K$ up to polynomial relative error requires almost quadratic time, assuming SETH. \end{corollary} \begin{proof}Let $v$ be the computed value of $K\mathbf1$, which we suppose for the sake of contradiction can be expressed as $v=K\mathbf1+n^\alpha\magn{K\mathbf1}u$ for some non-negative unit vector $u$.
+The proof uses the same construction as in \Cref{a13}.
 Note that the $i$th entry of $K\mathbf1$ is

 If there are no orthogonal pairs, then

 so On the other hand, if there is an orthogonal pair (say $a_i$ and $b_j$), then

 so